jsmoriss/jsm-force-ssl/README.md

 <ul>
 <li><p>The <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a> makes sure your content looks great on all social and search sites - no matter how URLs are crawled, shared, re-shared, posted, or embedded!</p></li>
-<li><p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup add-on</a> for WPSSO Core offers Schema JSON-LD / Google Rich Card markup for Articles, Events, Local Business, Products, Recipes, Reviews and many more.</p></li>
+<li><p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup add-on</a> for WPSSO Core offers Schema JSON-LD / Google Rich Results markup for Articles, Events, Local Business, Products, Recipes, Reviews and many more.</p></li>
 </ul>